Burzio's generalization: Assigning case

-Burzio's Generalization is observable in English, German, and many Romance languages due to a common Case system (Nominative/Accusative).
-In nominative/accusative languages the subject of both a transitive verb and an intransitive verb are assigned nominative Case, and only the object DP of a transitive verb will receive accusative Case.
+Burzio's generalization is observable in English, German, and many Romance languages due to a common case system (nominative/accusative).
+In nominative/accusative languages, the subject of both a transitive verb and an intransitive verb are assigned nominative case, and only the object DP of a transitive verb receives accusative case.

 Case assignment is associated with local dependency and feature checking of a DP.
-All DP's must check for Case if and only if they are in the specifier or complement position of the Case assigner.
-The finite T assigns nominative Case to a subject DP in its specifier position.
-The verb (V) assigns accusative Case to a DP in the complement position.
-A preposition can also assign case (Prepositional Case) to a DP in the complement position.
+All DP's must check for case if, and only if, they are in the specifier or complement position of the case assigner.
+The finite T assigns the nominative case to a subject DP in its specifier position.
+The verb (V) assigns the accusative case to a DP in the complement position.
+A preposition can also assign case (prepositional case) to a DP in the complement position.

 α assigns case to β if and only if: